MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

 ## 4. Configure loss prevention in Fraud Protection

-After configuring the ADLS environment and turning on loss prevention, the next step is to set up the Fraud Protection environment and configure the loss prevention settings to connect to ADLS in the Commerce environment.
+After configuring the ADLS environment and turning on loss prevention, the next step is to set up the Commerce/Fraud Protection environment and configure the loss prevention settings to connect to ADLS in the Commerce environment.

-1. Navigate to the Fraud Protection portal.
+1. Navigate to the Fraud Protection portal and sign in.
-1. To connect to the **Finance and Operations** environment, select **Connect to data**.
+1. To connect to the Finance and Operations environment, select **Connect to data**.
 2. In the **Connect to Dynamics 365 Commerce** dialog, enter the URL for the Commerce environment.

     The URL is stored in the **Backend Configuration** service for your Fraud Protection environment.